-I never thought I could grow an orchid, let alone more than one.
+I never thought I could learn how to grow orchids.
+Ever.
 Their reputation for being finicky scared me off… after all, who wants to spend money on a plant that practically assures you it will not survive!
-Then one day I was at the store, and saw some inexpensive, beautiful flowering orchid plants for less than $10, and decided for that price, they would make a gorgeous home accent for awhile, and that was worth it.
+Then one day I was at the store, and saw some inexpensive, beautiful flowering orchid plants for less than $10.
+I decided that for that price, they would make a gorgeous home accent for just awhile, and that was worth it.
 Even if it dies eventually.
 Not only did it survive, but it thrived and bloomed multiple times!
 The biggest surprise?
 Once I got the conditions right, it took less care than any of my other house plants.
-So I am here to dispel the notion that you can’t grow orchids..
+So I am here to dispel the notion that you can’t grow orchids.
 Forget the snobby attitude we all assumed surrounded this regal and sophisticated plant!
-Here is how to grow and how to care for orchids indoors, even for beginners!
+Here’s how to grow and how to care for orchids indoors, even for beginners!

 Moth orchids are the ones I grow, and the most common ones you can buy, They are relatively inexpensive, gorgeous, and less picky than most.
-They prefer medium to bright light, watering every 10-14 days, and light fertilizer made for orchids.
+They prefer medium to bright light, watering every 10-14 days, and light fertilizer for orchids.
 They often are seen in bright, dyed colors which I find brash and far from the elegant flowers they are meant to be, but to each his own!
 My favorite are white with a pink or green throat.
 The blooms can last for months.
 Photo by ‘Flowers by Suzanne‘.

 Dendrobium orchids usually have larger flowers, and are the kind most often seen at a florist or in professional arrangements.
 They have the same basic requirements as moth orchids, but prefer a bright light for the best blooms.
 All white Dendrobium are the most amazing flower!
 The flowers usually last about a month on the plant.

-Cymbidium orchids are an easy care houseplant that enjoys bright light and a little more water than the other two… once a week, or even every 5 days when the air is dry.
+Cymbidium orchid are an easy care houseplant that enjoys bright light and a little more water than the other two… once a week, or even every 5 days when the air is dry.
 They can be brought outside during the summer months, but usually need cold to bloom.
 They bloom most often in winter and early spring.
 Photo by ‘My Orchids Journal‘.

 Now that you have ‘how to grow orchids’ down, it’s time to move on to the next important thing to learn about growing orchids.
-In my opinion, (and I am no orchid expert) there are four conditions you have to get right in order to be successful with orchids.
+In my opinion, (and I am no orchid expert) there are four conditions you have to get right when knowing how to care for orchids indoors.
 Keep in mind, different types of orchids vary in their needs to some degree, but all of these are important, no matter which variety you choose.

 Probably the most asked question about ‘how to care for orchids indoors’ is, “how often should I water my orchid”?
 This is the part most people get wrong.
 OK so we’re going to give you a quick overview on how to water orchids.
 Knowing how often to water orchids is one of the keys of being successful.
-Since the orchid mix soil is basically bark, it feels dry a lot of the time and some people tend to overwater.
+Since the orchid soil mix is basically bark, it feels dry a lot of the time and some people tend to overwater.
 Make sure you water no more than is suggested for your orchid type, but never let it dry out an inch or two below the surface.
 There is a cheater method, that again, make orchid experts cringe, called the ice cube method.
 It involves putting one or two ice cubes on the surface of the soil every other day, and allowing it to slowly melt.
 The idea is that it allows the bark soil to absorb the water without it just running straight through.
-Many, many people swear by this method!
+Many, many people swear by this method of watering orchids!
 I’ve used it, but I have an issue remembering every other day.
 Either way works, or once every two weeks, submerge the whole pot in a sink of water, let sit 15 minutes, then drain.

 One question that is frequently asked is “How do I get my orchid to bloom?”.
 Well many orchids can be promoted to bloom by a drop in temperature.
 I think mine bloomed so well because they were in a window, so nighttime temps next to the glass get cooler.
 Try this trick to encourage your Orchid to Bloom.